abprogramming/esp8266-thermostat/README.md

 It is one of the most basic DIY projects, which is built by many hobbyists: a thermostat, based on the ESP8266 MCU and [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos/), a really nice FreeRTOS implementation for this microcrontoller.

 # Features
-* Two Dallas temperature sensors for inside and outside temperatures I'm using one in the TO-92 package for the inside and one in the waterproof version for the outside.
+* Two Dallas temperature sensors for inside and outside temperatures.
+I'm using one in the TO-92 package for the inside and one in the waterproof version for the outside.
 * Displaying temperature on four, 7-segment displays.